superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 The next key evaluation metrics are Answer relevancy, Context precision, and Context recall.

 - [Answer relevancy](https://docs.ragas.io/en/latest/concepts/metrics/answer_relevance.html) - Based on direct alignment with the original question, not factuality.
 This assessment penalizes incomplete or redundant responses.
-Answer relevancy uses cosine similarity as a measure of alignment between a) new questions generated on the basis of the answer and b) the original question.
+Answer relevancy uses cosine similarity as a measure of alignment between a. new questions generated on the basis of the answer, and b. the original question.
 In most cases, answer relevancy will range between 0 (no relevance) and 1 (perfect relevance), though cosine similarity can theoretically range from -1 (opposite relevance) to 1 (perfect).
 Answer relevancy is computed using the question, the context, and the answer.

 - [Context recall](https://docs.ragas.io/en/latest/concepts/metrics/context_recall.html) - Computed based on ground_truth and the retrieved context.
 Context recall values range between 0 and 1.
 Higher values represent better performance (higher relevance).
 To accurately estimate context recall from the ground_truth answer, each sentence in the ground_truth answer is analyzed to determine if it aligns with the retrieved context or not.
 It's calculated as follows: